 To bring “immediate relief to irrigators, Tribes, and western communities impacted,” the working group will partner with state and local governments as well as Tribal governments.

 “Water is a sacred resource.
 This Interagency Working Group will deliver a much-needed proactive approach to providing drought assistance to U.S. communities, including efforts to build long-term resiliency to water shortages,” said Interior Secretary Deb Haaland.

 “In the United States, intense droughts threaten major economic drivers such as agriculture and recreation, disrupts food systems and water supplies, endangers public health, jeopardizes the integrity of critical infrastructure, and exacerbates wildfires and floods.
 With our interagency Working Group, we will collaborate with Tribes, agricultural producers, landowners, and rural communities to build regional resilience to drought,” said Agriculture Secretary Tom Vilsack.

-As water allocations are at historic lows, urgency to minimize impacts of the drought and to develop a long-term plan to facilitate conservation and economic growth is needed.
+As water allocations are at historic lows, the working group will work to identify immediate financial and technical assistance for impacted irrigators and Tribes.
+It faces the urgency to minimize impacts of the drought and to develop a long-term plan to facilitate conservation and economic growth is needed.